Finding a Top Financial Advisor Firm in Madison, Wisconsin

 According to its website, its equity portfolios are built with companies that have a "wide competitive moat, attractive valuations."
 It generally constructs its fixed-income portfolios with “diversified positions of high-quality bonds, which allows us to actively manage interest rate and sector risk.”

 SVA Plumb Wealth Management

-Topping our Madison list is SVA Plumb Wealth Management, a firm that has 44 financial advisors and more than $2.1 billion in assets under management.
-Founded in 1987, the firm is the second-oldest on the list after Northern Capital Management (No. 3).
+Topping our Madison list is SVA Plumb Wealth Management, a firm that has mpre than 30 financial advisors and more than $2.1 billion in assets under management.
+Founded in 1987, the firm is also one of the longest running on our list.

 This fee-based firm offers personal wealth management services, including investment management and financial planning, retirement services for individuals and businesses and a number of special services such as tax planning and financial planning for physicians.
 In addition to specializing in serving physicians, the firm has a university advisory group for education professionals and a female-only team dedicated to the “financial planning for savvy women” initiative.

 To become a client of investment management services, the firm prefers that you have at least $250,000 in investable capital.

 You can find SVA Plumb Wealth Management offices in Madison, Brookfield and Appleton in Wisconsin and Sioux Falls, South Dakota.

 SVA Plumb Wealth Management Background

 SVA Planners, Inc, the predecessor to SVA Plumb Wealth Management, was founded in 1987, according to materials filed with the SEC.
 After two name changes in 2007 and 2011, the firm became what it is today.